ManiAm/raspi-enviro-watch/README.md

 #### Challenges

-Multiple challenges are associated with single collector setup.
-First and foremost, BLE signal range indoors is relatively short — typically 10 to 20 meters — and can be reduced further by physical barriers.
-This means that careful placement of the collector is critical to maintain reliable coverage.
-Another risk is that if the collector fails or goes offline, all data collection immediately stops, creating a single point of failure.
-Lastly, while a single collector can comfortably handle up to 20–30 devices in most cases, scaling beyond that may cause performance issues due to limitations in BLE scanning rates and advertisement collision handling.
-Careful testing and performance tuning would be necessary if you plan to grow the number of connected sensors.
+Multiple challenges are associated with single collector setup:

+- Limited BLE Signal Range Indoors

+  BLE signals typically have a relatively short effective range indoors — usually between 10 to 20 meters.
+Environmental factors such as walls, floors, furniture, and even household appliances can further attenuate the signal, causing packet loss or degraded data quality.
+As a result, careful and strategic placement of the single collector is essential to ensure consistent and reliable sensor communication across the intended coverage area.

+- Single Point of Failure

+  In a single collector setup, the entire data acquisition process depends on the health and availability of one device.
+If the collector experiences a hardware failure, power loss, software crash, or network disconnection, all sensor data collection will immediately cease.
+This introduces a single point of failure into the system, which can result in data gaps, missed alerts, or prolonged downtime until the collector is restored.

+- Scalability and Performance Limitations

+  While a single collector can usually handle around 20 to 30 BLE devices under normal conditions, scaling beyond that threshold may lead to performance degradation.
+BLE scanning has inherent limitations in bandwidth and advertisement collision handling, which can cause delayed updates, missed packets, or increased CPU usage.
+As the number of sensors grows, careful performance tuning, optimization of scan parameters, and real-world testing become necessary to ensure the system remains responsive and reliable.

+- Duplicate Data

+  When passively listening for BLE advertisements using a single collector setup, it is normal to receive the same sensor broadcast multiple times within a short period.
+BLE devices continuously advertise the same data packet at regular intervals (typically every 1–2 seconds) to ensure reliable delivery in case receivers momentarily miss a transmission.
+To avoid redundant processing, the collector can implement deduplication logic.

+#### Deduplication Strategies

+In single collector BLE setups, while the risk of duplicate data is lower compared to multi-collector environments, it is still beneficial to implement basic deduplication techniques.
+This ensures that identical sensor readings are stored only once, keeping the database clean and efficient.
+Let us go over some of the key strategies:

+- By MAC Address + Timestamp

+    One of the simplest and most widely applicable deduplication methods is matching the MAC address and timestamp of incoming sensor data.
+If two received records have the same MAC address and a very close or identical timestamp, they likely represent the same reading.
+By comparing these attributes, the collector can identify and discard duplicates.
+This method is straightforward, efficient, and relies only on data that is already naturally available in the BLE payloads.

+- Use Hashing

+    Another strategy is to compute a hash based on key fields of each received advertisement, such as MAC address, temperature, humidity, battery level, and timestamp.
+By combining these fields into a unique string and calculating a simple hash (e.g., using SHA-256 or a lightweight checksum), you can quickly compare hashes of incoming data.
+If two records produce the same hash, they are assumed to be duplicates, and only one is retained.
+Hashing provides a flexible and scalable way to detect duplicates without comparing fields individually, making it particularly useful when dealing with large volumes of data or when records need to be processed at high speed.

+- By MAC Address + Frame Counter (Custom Firmware Only)

+    When using custom firmware that embeds a frame counter into the BLE advertisement payload, a more precise deduplication method becomes available.
+In this case, each broadcasted packet includes an incrementing frame counter alongside the MAC address.
+By comparing both the MAC address and the frame counter, the collector can reliably determine whether two received records are duplicates.
+If the frame counter and MAC match, the data is identical, and one copy can be safely discarded.
+This method is highly reliable because the frame counter provides an explicit mechanism to track updates.
+However, it is only applicable if the BLE device firmware supports including a frame counter in its advertisements — it is not available with standard factory firmware on most commercial sensors.

-## Multiple Collector Setup
+### Multiple Collector Setup

-In medium to large environments — such as large homes, office buildings, university labs, or industrial spaces — a single BLE collector is often not enough to ensure reliable data collection.
+In medium to large environments — such as large homes, office buildings, university labs, or industrial spaces — a single BLE collector is not enough to ensure reliable data collection.
 As the number of BLE sensors exceeds 20 devices and the physical layout becomes more spread out (multiple floors, long corridors, separate rooms or buildings), a multiple collectors setup becomes necessary.
 This architecture ensures that all sensors remain within effective BLE range of at least one collector, enabling robust and continuous data gathering across a large or complex area.

-In this design, several collectors — typically Raspberry Pi nodes, small PCs, or embedded servers — are strategically deployed throughout the environment.
+Several collectors — typically Raspberry Pi nodes, small PCs, or embedded servers — are strategically deployed throughout the environment.
 Each collector listens for BLE advertisements within its local area, independently picking up broadcasts from nearby sensors.
 Rather than processing everything locally, collectors forward the collected data upstream to a central server, broker, or database for storage, visualization, and higher-level analytics.
 This approach centralizes the data management while distributing the BLE listening load across the network.

 <img src="pics/multi-node.png" alt="segment" width="400">